par7133/Actitude/README.md

 </ul>
 </ol>

+Login with the password for the admin view.

 For any need of software additions, plugins and improvements please write to <a href="mailto:info@5mode.com">info@5mode.com</a>

 To help please donate by clicking <a href="https://gaox.io/l/dona1">https://gaox.io/l/dona1</a> and filling the form.